Skip to content

 Northeastern University Professor of Law Jeremy Paul.
 Photo by Alyssa Stone/Northeastern University

 In Pennsylvania, an automatic recount is triggered in a statewide race if the margin of victory is within a half of a percentage point.
-Voters can also request recounts in specific precincts if they suspect foul play. (“Petitions must be filed in the five days after the computational canvass and before certification,” the rules state.)
+Voters, too, can request recounts in specific precincts if they suspect foul play. (“Petitions must be filed in the five days after the computational canvass and before certification,” the rules state.)

 In North Carolina, candidates can request a recount if there’s a 1% or less difference between their share of the vote and the winning candidate.